cl2871/citibike/docs/data_issues.md

 GROUP BY start_station_id, start_station_name ORDER BY num_trip DESC
 ```

+### Unusual Stations

+At least within the 2017 trip data, there are some stations that have fairly unusual locations (latitude and longitude outside expected operational area).
+These stations have names starting with "8D" and are assumed to be testing stations for [8D Technologies](https://www.motivateco.com/bike-share-leaders-motivate-and-8d-technologies-announce-merger/).
+I have ignored these in my start stations map.

 ### Dates With No Trip Data

 There are 8 days with no available trip data.